Turkeys economy faces lost year no matter who wins election, insiders say

 An Erdogan victory raises the risk of "simultaneous currency, banking and sovereign debt crises down the line," he said, while a Kilicdaroglu win provides a challenging route to "sustainably lower inflation in the future."

-Erdogan has prioritised growth, investments and exports by cutting rates and stabilising the lira currency via regulations and foreign reserves.
+Erdogan has prioritized growth, investments and exports by cutting rates and stabilizing the lira currency via regulations and foreign reserves.

 The heavy-handed approach send foreign investors fleeing in recent years, though many say they are preparing to return if Erdogan is ousted and interest rates are hiked.